Ensemble Judging for High-Stakes Decisions¶

 With these weights:

-- GPT-4 MET + others UNMET → Total weight: 2 MET vs 2 UNMET → Tie (defaults to UNMET)
+- GPT-4 MET + others UNMET → Total weight: 2 MET vs 2 UNMET → Tie (resolves to UNMET for positive-weight criteria)

 - GPT-4 MET + one other MET → Total weight: 3 MET vs 1 UNMET → MET wins